s0md3v/huepy/README.md

 info, que, run, bad, good
 ```

-**Note:** Windows versions below windows 10 do not support ANSI escape sequences so the colors will not be printed in command prompt.
+**Note:** Windows versions before Windows 10 do not support ANSI escape sequences so the colors will not be printed in command prompt.

 ### Why hue

-Because its awesome!
+Because it's awesome!
-Lets print a red colored string in popular coloring libraries:
+Let's print a red colored string in popular coloring libraries:

 - Colorama
 ```python